macedojleo/vagrant-wildfly/readme.md

 **WildFly** is an application server authored by **JBoss**, written in Java and implements the Java Platform Enterprise Edition (Java EE) specification.

-# Starting WildFy VM using vagrant box
+# Starting WildFly VM using vagrant box

 1. [Clone](https://github.com/macedojleo/vagrant-wildfly.git) this project
 2. Access the project directory